 The destination was Hellfire pass, an extremely difficult railway cutting (through the hills) that houses a memorial site, and a museum now.

-There are regular trains from Kanchanaburi to Nomtok, the nearest station to the Hellfire Pass.
-The original “Death Railway route was from Ban Pong in Thailand to Thanbyuzayat in Burma.
+There are regular trains from Kanchanaburi to Namtok, the nearest station to the Hellfire Pass.
+The original Death Railway route was from Ban Pong in Thailand to Thanbyuzayat in Burma.
 It was a 415 kilometer stretch that completed the connection of Bangkok with Rangoon (with Kanchanaburi on the route).
 However, after the war, the Burma section became obsolete.
-The Bangkok to Namtok section got resurrected in 1957.
+Later in 1957, the Bangkok to Namtok section got resurrected.

 And the journey begins…